Pay-per-click advertising can not only attract attention, but can go a long way towards converting interest into sales, as Simon Wicks reveals

 Setting up a pay-per-click campaign

 "Before you start, think about what you want to achieve," Lake counsels.
 "Are you trying to sell a product, drive traffic to your website or get subscribers for your e-newsletter?
-Knowing what you want will determine your expenditure and which search phrases you bid on.
+Knowing what you want will determine your expenditure and which search phrases to bid on.
 Then you just follow simple steps."

 - Work out your goals.
 Do you want to make more sales, encourage sign-ups, increase enquiries?
 Be clear about your aim.

-- Decide which search engine to advertise with - Google AdWords and Yahoo Bing Ads are the most popular.
+- Decide which search engine to advertise with - Google AdWords and Bing Ads are the most popular.
 Sign up and create an account.